the-anna-project/annad/doc/evaluation/selective_perception.md

 there to help to form more concrete ideas around solutions.**

 Make Anna identify, choose and operate on specific words of certain input.
-A fundamental requirement for successfull operations with humans is finding specific information within neural networks.
+A fundamental requirement for successful operations with humans is finding specific information within neural networks.

 Selective perception probably should be a